SinaKarimi00/PaymentPackage/README.md

 ---

 ## ⚙️ Installation

+1. 📦 Clone or download the package from the release section and import it to your project.

-1. To support **RTL TextMeshPro** in your project, you need to add the following scoped registry to your `manifest.json`:
+2. To support **RTL TextMeshPro** in your project, you need to add the following scoped registry to your `manifest.json`:

 ```json
 "scopedRegistries": [